-I am still more comfortable with hands-on learning because synchronous methods make it challenging to deliver complex material.
-When students have difficulty understanding the lesson, feeling saturated and giving up will be easy. -NH
+"I am still more comfortable with hands-on learning because synchronous methods make it challenging to deliver complex material.
+When students have difficulty understanding the lesson, it will be easy to feel saturated and give up." -NH

-Many teachers and students are in connection-constrained areas, making it increasingly challenging to access lessons. - SA
+"Many teachers and students are in connection-constrained areas, making it increasingly challenging to access lessons." -SA

-In terms of flexibility and adaptability, synchronous learning is a real challenge for education worldwide.
+In terms of flexibility and adaptability, synchronous learning is a real challenge for education around the world.
 The challenge elicited a wide range of responses.
 Following their firsthand experience with this learning method, participants were asked for their thoughts on its shortcomings and benefits.
 The following are some of the flaws that have been identified.

-Less supportive for practicum.
-Moments of firsthand experience become lost, and the further impact of students' competence in working in the laboratory is reduced. -AFH
+"Less supportive for practicum.
+Moments of firsthand experience become lost, and the further impact of students' competence in working in the laboratory is reduced." -AFH

-There is no psychological touch or emotional interaction with students, especially with passive students becoming increasingly challenging to reach. -NN
+"There is no psychological touch or emotional interaction with students, especially with passive students becoming increasingly challenging to reach." -NN

-Assessments for affective and psychomotor realms are difficult to ascertain their accuracy.
-Since we do not know precisely what students are doing, the most important thing is honesty. -SM
+"Assessments for affective and psychomotor realms are difficult to ascertain their accuracy.
+Since we do not know exactly what students are doing, the most important thing is honesty." -SM

-Assessment of students' performance and attitudes in an online environment are still obstacles for teachers, especially in practical competencies.
-Therefore, it is important to look for different types of alternative assessment methods that are more relevant.
-In addition to the various shortcomings, the transition of this form of learning also has a positive impact.
-One of them is an agent of change in education, especially for classical institutions that have rejected change (Osman, 2020).
+Assessment of students' performance and attitudes in an online environment is still an obstacle for teachers, especially in practical competencies.
+It is therefore important to look for different types of alternative assessment methods that are more relevant.
+In addition to the various shortcomings felt, the transition of this form of learning also has a positive impact.
+One of them is as an agent of change in education, especially for classical institutions that have rejected change (Osman, 2020).
 Like the following interview excerpt.

-The positive is more encouraged to improve skills in the ICT field.
-Indirectly also optimize the functionality of gadgets that I have. -ML
+"The positive is more encouraged to improve skills in the ICT field.
+Indirectly also optimize the functionality of gadgets that I have." -ML

-Number one is more flexible.
-Accessible anywhere, relaxing, and time-saving. -LM
+"Number one is more flexible.
+Accessible anywhere, relaxing, and time-saving." -LM

-Getting students' assignments and learning outcomes is easier. -ER
+"Getting students' assignments and learning outcomes is easier." -ER

-However, the significant proportion of online learning implementation will undoubtedly affect the curriculum in the future.
-The normalization of emergency distance learning will eventually not only be known as a preventive measure of the pandemic and become an alternative form of education but will be more widely implemented to change the educational landscape (Osman, 2020; Shelley, Murphy, & White, 2013).
+However significant the proportion of online learning implementation will undoubtedly affect the curriculum in the future.
+The normalization of emergency distance learning will eventually not only be known as a preventive measure of the pandemic and become an alternative form of learning but will be more widely implemented to change the educational landscape (Osman, 2020; Shelley, Murphy, & White, 2013).
 Reflection of the learning experience over the last ten months needs to be done so that educational institutions are better prepared in the face of the possibility of extension of the emergency online learning period and forms of mixed learning.
 In line with the statement, participants also expressed views on how this method would affect the curriculum in future interviews.

-ICT integration in the learning process will undoubtedly affect the curriculum in the future.
+"ICT integration in the learning process will undoubtedly affect the curriculum in the future.
 However, the curriculum can not be carried out 100% because it still takes time for adaptation.
-Often the target of educational achievement is not met. -AFH
+Often the target of educational achievement is not met." -AFH

 Yes, because information technology affects the learning process.
 Learning will be able to take place without the attachment of space and time.
-For example, students can complete assignments and discussions with their teacher through an online class.
+For example, a student can complete assignments and discussions with their teacher through an online class.
 The flexibility of online learning will affect the content of a curriculum that has been dense and very burdensome for teachers and students. -NN

-The experience felt is suitable as a material to improve online learning later. -AC
+"The experience that has been felt is suitable as a material to improve online learning later." -AC